When regular brushing cleans 60% of the tooth surfaces, it goes without saying that there is a need to use something to clean that remaining 40%.

 With the Airfloss you move the tip of the nozzle to the interdental space you want to clean, press the button, the jet of air and water is delivered into the gap.
 You then move it to the next gap and repeat the process until you have cleaned the whole mouth.

-With a water flosser the stream of water is generally continuous.
+With a water flosser the stream of water is normally continuous.
 Whilst you move from one interdental space to another, there is a need to be more controlled and focused with your approach, following the gumline as you go.

 How you use either are best demonstrated in the following promotional videos.